-I am a full stack Software Engineer with more than five years of experience in the Games Industry.
+I am a Senior Software Engineer with more than seven years of experience in the Games Industry.
 My skillset is optimal for building game prototypes and game development tools.

 I joined the Zynga Los Angeles studio as their first intern.
 On my first day on the job, I learned that I was working on Empires & Allies, and that the game was launching the following week!
 The 12 weeks that followed were absolutely awesome.
 The team was a pleasure to work with, and I wrote lots of cool game features that impacted millions of players.